laulysta/qjobCommandLauncher/docs/source/usage.rst

 ``logs/``
 ^^^^^^^^^

-Output and error logs in are saved in this directory.
+Output and error logs are saved in this directory.
 The root level contains logs for actual commands.
-There are also two additional subfolder:
+There are also two additional subfolders:

 ``job/``:
     Holds logs for the PBS files.